byPixelTV/skript-db/README.md

 - Fixed local variables disappearance in newer Skript versions (very hacky fix, but it works, so that's good!)
 - Thread-pool size is now automatically increasing on demand to use of CachedThreadPool, instead of a fixed hard-coded number
 - Uses newer versions of dependencies (Increased performance and security)
+- Replaced `synchronously execute` with `quickly execute`, which allows to speed up queries by 50ms with some risk
 - SQL Driver is configurable
 - A few variable type related bugs fixed
-- Replaced `synchronously execute` with `quickly execute`, which allows to speed up queries by 50ms with some risk
+- Uses Java 11

 ### Installation
 1. Use Skript 2.5+